 We often view schools as a safe place where children can grow and learn in healthy ways.
 Unfortunately, there are often many dangers present at schools that can cause children to experience serious injuries and even death.
 Schools have a duty to take every reasonable action to protect the children in their care.
 When a school fails to do what is reasonable and their negligence causes a child to be injured or killed, the child has the right to seek compensation for their damages.

-If your child has been injured while at school, reach out to a skilled personal injury attorney who can assist you with your case.
-California law regarding school liability is complex and an attorney can ensure you and your child receive fair compensation.
+If your child sustained an injury while at school, reach out to a skilled personal injury attorney who can assist you with your case.
+California law regarding school liability is complex, and an attorney can ensure you and your child receive fair compensation.

 California School Duties

 Courts in California have established that schools have a duty to protect children in schools.
 The school is required to provide adequate supervision for all children in their care.
 While the school is not considered an insurer of the student’s safety, the school district does have a legal duty to act with reasonable care in supervising children in its charge.
 When the proximate cause of an injury was due to the failure of a school to exercise reasonable care, they can be liable for the injuries.
 Therefore, if the school failed to provide supervision and a child suffers an injury, and the injury could have been avoided had the school exercised proper supervision, there may be a liability claim.

 Examples of potential negligent conduct by school administrators, teachers, coaches and school districts include the following: